 28 July 1914 Start of the Great War.

 4 Aug 1914 Britain declares war on Germany.

-1914–1917 Served in Mesopotamia.
-For the last twelve months of his service in Mesopotamia he was Deputy Assistant Director of Medical Services of a base force.
+Apr 1916–Apr 1917 For the last twelve months of his service in Mesopotamia he was Deputy Assistant Director of Medical Services of a Base Force.

-1916 Awarded the Royal Humane Society's Bronze Medal for rescuing a soldier suffering from cholera who fainted and fell off a launch into shark infested waters off the Shat-el-Arab.
+1916 Awarded the Royal Humane Society Bronze Medal for rescuing a soldier suffering from cholera who fainted and fell off a launch into shark infested waters off the Shat-el-Arab.

 15 Aug 1917 One of a number of officers brought to the notice of the Secretary of State for War by Lt General Sir Stanley Maude KCB, Commander-in-Chief, Mesopotamian Expeditionary Force, as deserving of special mention.

 25 Aug 1917 Made a Companion of the Distinguished Service Order (DSO) for bravery in the field.